Fox-Design-Agency/micro-gen/README.md

 ## Overview

-This is a very simple microservice genrator that creates the following folder and file structure:
+This is a very simple microservice generator that creates the following folder and file structure:

-- migrations - placeholder folder to place DB migrations
 - pkg - holder folder for most to all of the actual logic
   - db (if db enabled) - holder folder for the database layer for the microservice
-  - helpers (if helpers enabled) - holder folder for helper related items, intialized generic success and error http sends
+  - helpers (if helpers enabled) - holder folder for helper related items, initialized generic success and error http sends
   - middleware - holder folder to place middleware into, currently none are generated
   - models - holder folder for all structs or models
   - route-handlers - holder folder for all route-handlers, which are the contract between the main.go declarations and sub services
   - sub-services - holder folder for initialization logic for sub services within the micro service
   - validation - holder folder for the validation layer that sits on top of the db layer
+- resources - holder folder for microservice related resources
+  - migrations - placeholder folder to place DB migrations
+  - postman - placeholder folder to place postman routes
 - run - holder folder for all run related tasks
   - config.go - file for db configuration, currently on Postgres supported
-  - main.go - file where the server intialization and routes are declared
+  - main.go - file where the server initialization and routes are declared
   - secretStuff.go - placeholder to inject env vars while in dev
 - .dockerignore
 - .gitignore